Skip to main content

 Common

-• Injection site reactions Mild redness, swelling, and tenderness at subcutaneous injection sites; self-limited and not requiring treatment discontinuation
+• Injection site reactions: Mild redness, swelling, or tenderness at subcutaneous injection sites, generally self-limited.

-• Tachyphylaxis with chronic dosing Receptor desensitization occurs with continuous administration beyond 2 weeks, reducing gonadotropin response; avoidable with intermittent dosing
+• Tachyphylaxis with chronic dosing: Receptor desensitization with sustained administration reduces the gonadotropin response, largely avoided with intermittent dosing.

 Uncommon

-• Transient hormonal fluctuation Temporary elevations in LH, FSH, and sex steroids that return to baseline within 12 to 14 hours
+• Transient hormonal fluctuation: Short-lived rises in LH, FSH, and sex steroids that return toward baseline within about 12 to 14 hours.

 Safety Profile

-No serious adverse events have been reported in any kisspeptin clinical trial to date.
-Cardiovascular parameters (heart rate and blood pressure), electrolytes, liver function, and renal function remained normal across all studies.
+No serious adverse events have been reported in published kisspeptin clinical trials.
+Heart rate, blood pressure, electrolytes, and liver and renal parameters remained normal across studies.

-The most significant clinical safety finding is the near-elimination of ovarian hyperstimulation syndrome risk when kisspeptin is used as an IVF trigger.
-Across all published trials, there were zero cases of moderate, severe, or critical OHSS, representing a 33.6-fold risk reduction compared to hCG trigger.
+The most consequential clinical finding is the near-absence of ovarian hyperstimulation syndrome when kisspeptin is used as an IVF trigger.
+Across the OHSS-prevention trials, no woman developed moderate, severe, or critical OHSS at any tested dose.

 Contraindications

-• Pregnancy (could disrupt hormonal milieu critical for placental development)
+• Pregnancy (could disrupt the hormonal milieu of early gestation)

-• Hormone-sensitive malignancies such as breast or endometrial cancer (kisspeptin stimulates estrogen and progesterone production)
+• Hormone-sensitive malignancies such as breast or endometrial cancer (kisspeptin can raise estrogen and progesterone)

-• Known KISS1R (GPR54) loss-of-function mutations (receptor cannot respond to kisspeptin)
+• Known KISS1R (GPR54) loss-of-function mutations (the receptor cannot respond)

-• Bilateral oophorectomy (no ovarian tissue to respond to gonadotropin stimulation)
+• Bilateral oophorectomy or other absence of functional gonadal tissue (no end organ to respond to gonadotropins)

-• Severe hepatic or renal dysfunction (may impair peptide metabolism and clearance)
+• Severe hepatic or renal dysfunction (may impair peptide clearance)

 Compare with Similar Peptides